SubtleSanity/NetcodeAddons/README.md

 ## NetworkReferenceXXX types

 - NetworkReferenceObject for NetworkObject
-- NetworkReferenceBehaviour<> for NetworkBehaviour
+- NetworkReferenceComponent<> for types inheriting NetworkBehaviour
-- NetworkReferenceAsset<> for assets (anything inheriting UnityEngine.Object, including ScriptableObject)
+- NetworkReferenceAsset<> for assets (any asset that inherits UnityEngine.Object, including ScriptableObject, Materials, etc)
 - NetworkString for strings

 These are structs that store a reference to an object.